 – John Michael Greer – The Wealth of Nature

 These are the sorts of technologies embraced by the sustainability movement:

 - Distributed energy generation – solar panels, wind turbines and micro-hydro generators

 - Digital delivery of books, magazines, newspapers, music, etc

 - Permaculture, organic farming and new gardening systems

-- Local water and sewerage treatment, composting toilets
+- Rainwater collection and recycling systems, local water and sewerage treatment, waterless toilets

 - Technologies for creative goods such as film, television, music, radio, software/games and new media